josdem/hugo/content/techtalk/cplusplus/c++_string_operations.md

 date = "2016-07-06T16:28:09-05:00"
-tags = ["josdem", "techtalks", "programming", "technology","c++","cplusplus", "strings operations"] title = "String Operations"
+tags = ["josdem", "techtalks", "programming", "technology","c++","cplusplus", "strings operations"] title = "String Operations" description = "There are some additional ways to construct strings, let's see them."
 +++

 There are some additional ways to construct strings